dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ```

 Now that we have the mock class defined, we can use it in tests.
 In the
-following code examples, we assume that we have defined a `MockBuzzer` object
+following code examples, we assume that we have defined m_a `MockBuzzer` object
 named `mock_buzzer_`:

 ```cpp